 Legal AI With No Cloud Required: A New Standard for Confidentiality

 Large Language Model breakthroughs have made it possible for law firms and in-house departments to sift through mountains of documents, draft clauses in seconds, and surface precedents that would take humans hours to find.
-Yet every time an attorney uploads privileged material to a cloud-hosted AI service, an uncomfortable question follows: Where, exactly, is that data going—and who might see it?
+Yet every time an attorney uploads sensitive data or sensitive information to a cloud-hosted AI system, an uncomfortable question follows: Where, exactly, is that data going—and who might see it?

-A new generation of on-premise, no-cloud legal AI aims to make that question obsolete by giving law firms the speed and insight of advanced language models while ensuring their data never leaves the building.
+A new generation of on-premise, no-cloud legal AI systems aims to make that question obsolete by giving law firms the speed and insight of AI models while ensuring their data and personal information never leaves the building.
+This shift represents more than a technical improvement—it’s a new approach to ubiquitous data collection and client confidentiality, bringing control back into the hands of attorneys who value trust over convenience.

 The Slow Creep of Anxiety